 Step Sheet: Click here to download.

-In 2005, we had the terrible tragedy of the Katrina hurricane, and 80% of the city of New Orleans flooded.
-The beginning of YouTube and we were all totally engrossed in the 2nd season of the TV show Lost, (I know I was).
+In 2005, we had the tragedy of the Katrina hurricane, and 80% of the city of New Orleans flooded.
+YouTube became a thing, and we were all totally engrossed in the 2nd season of the TV show Lost.

 16. Turn Me Loose – Nadia Friel (2008)